 UPDATED What types of face-to-face human subjects research are permitted?

-Activities listed under UO Phase 0, UO Phase 0.5, and UO stage 1 are permitted.
+Activities listed under UO Phase 0, UO Phase 0.5, UO stage 1-1C, UO Stage 2 are permitted.
 Researchers need to consider both their own research teams and their participant populations when developing and implementing prevention measures that align with CDC recommendations.
 All individuals visiting campus for any studies my wear a face covering to comply with UO policies.

 Research activities must follow best practices (see the following questions) to ensure physical distancing, screening for illness, and enhanced cleaning.